agentrickard/domain/README.txt

     - If assigned to 'all affiliates' the node link goes to the root domain.
     - If assigned to a single affiliate, the node link goes to that affiliate.
     - If assigned to multiple affiliates, the node link goes to the first matching domain.
+      (Determined by the order in which domains were created, with your primary domain matched first.)

+The optional Domain Source module (included in the download) allows you to assign the link to specific domains.

 Enabling this feature requires the hook_url_alter() patch discussed in 2.1.2.